dev-palwar/Blogging-application-backend/README.md

 ## Features

 - **User Authentication:**
-  - Sign up and log in securely to manage your blog posts and interact with others.
+  - Sign up and login securely to manage your blog posts and interact with others.

 - **Blog Operations:**
   - Write and publish your blogs effortlessly.